 Globalization has its winners and losers.
 It creates both help and hindrance in realization of human rights.
 With the expansion of trade, market, foreign investment, developing countries have seen the gaps among themselves widen.
-The imperative to liberalize has demanded a shrinking of State involvement in national life, producing a wave of privatization, cutting jobs, slashing health, education and food subsidies, etc., affecting the poor people in society.
+The imperative to liberalize has demanded a shrinking of State involvement in national life, producing a wave of privatization, cutting jobs, slashing health, education and food subsidies, etc. affecting the poor people in society.
 In many cases, liberalization has been accompanied by greater inequality and people are left trapped in utter poverty.
+The collapse of the economies of the Asian giants is an example of this.
+The Human Development Report of 1997 revealed that poor countries and poor people too often find their interests neglected as a result of globalization.
 Although globalization of the economy has been characterized as a locomotive for productivity, opportunity technological progress, and uniting the world, it ultimately causes increased impoverishment, social disparities and violations of human rights.